marczaku/105-unity-basics/slides/008-unity-event-functions.md

 }
 ```

-- `OnEnable` is called everytime, when the Script is enabled
-- Also, when already enabled from Start
-- `OnDisable is called everytime, when the Script is disabled
-- Also, right before the script is Destroyed

 ---

 ## 5. Update

+- `Update` is called every frame
+- When your script is enabled, only
+- Put logic here that needs to execute regularly
+- Like Input, Visual Updates, …

 ```cs
 using UnityEngine;